Market Research

 Uses & Benefits of Market Research

-• Helps an organisation to identify cost effective methods of promotion that will reach their target market segment(s).
+• Helps an organisation identify best methods of promotion to reach their customer.

-• Reduces the risks of introducing new products – product features can be updated at the research and development stage.
+• When introducing new products – product features can be updated at the research and development stage based on feedback from market research

 Types of Market Research – Field and Desk

-Field Research involves gathering primary information – information collected first-hand for a specific purpose.
+Field Research is primary information that is collected first-hand for a specific purpose.

 Advantages of Field Research